samuel032khoury/OOD_Group/HW04/README.md

 ## Controller

 The Controller is in charge of commands user inputs in and interacts with the view so that the view can correctly render feedback messages.
 Any additional command can be added by 1) first implementing the `ICommand` interface (or extending the current `ACommand` abstract class), and 2) putting the new command into the supported map by extending the current `ImageProcessControllerImpl` class.
 The controller is also designed to be open for more file types.
-To support a new suffix of an image, simply 1) implements ILoader (how to load an image, i.e., how to convert a particular image file to a 2-D color array), 2) implements IWritter (how to save an image, i.e., how to convert back given a 2-D Color array to the target file type), and finally 3) add the two implementations to `availableSuffix` map in the `AManager<T>` by directly or indirectly extends it.
-The `provide` method will supply the controller with a suitable way to convert back and forth from the human-readble file type to machine-processable data type.
+To support a new suffix of an image, simply 1) implements ILoader (how to load an image, i.e., how to convert a particular image file to a 2-D color array), 2) implements IWriter (how to save an image, i.e., how to convert back given a 2-D Color array to the target file type), and finally 3) add the two implementations to `availableSuffix` map in the `AManager<T>` by directly or indirectly extends it.
+The `provide` method will supply the controller with a suitable way to convert back and forth from the human-readable file type to machine-processable data type.

 ---